-Finally, it should be stressed that violations of the provisions set forth in the internal legislation on the management of reports ('Whistleblowing Regulation') can also be classified as conduct subject to disciplinary sanctions, based on the combined provisions of Legislative Decree 231/2001 and Legislative Decree 24/2023,.
-Such set of rules is justified because the reporting management system constitutes an integral part of the Organization, Management and Control Model, as well as an essential prerequisite to ensure its effectiveness, under Article 6, paragraph 2-bis, of Legislative Decree 231/2001.
+Finally, it should be stressed that violations of the provisions set forth in the internal legislation on the management of reports ('Whistleblowing Regulation') can also be classified as conduct subject to disciplinary sanctions, based on the combined provisions of Legislative Decree 231/2001 and Legislative Decree 24/2023.
+The application of such provisions is justified because the reporting management system constitutes an integral part of the Organization, Management and Control Model, as well as an essential prerequisite to ensure its effectiveness under Article 6, paragraph 2-bis, of Legislative Decree 231/2001.